Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 A common issue with weeks selection input not displaying the string at small breakpoint has been identified.
 No fixed is currently applied but the issue is flagged for future development.

+An issue was identified where if the units dropdown was left on "Unit" or the blank field the recipes could not be edited.

 ### Responsiveness

 The site was launched in [Am I Responsive.is](http://ami.responsivedesign.is/) to verify that the layout was responsive across various device sizes.